alexsivris/computer_vision/README.md

 # Contents #

 *  /Projects
-	*  /integral_histograms: implementation of integral histograms as proposed in "Integral Histogram: A Fast Way to Extract Histograms in Cartesian Spaces" by Fatih Porikli
+	*  /integral_histograms: implementation of integral histograms as proposed in "Integral Histogram: A Fast Way to Extract Histograms in Cartesian Spaces" by Fatih Porikli.
+Integral histograms can be used for real-time object detection.
+Once the integral histogram of an image is computed, the histogram of any region can be computed in constant time (as with integral images).
 	*  /homework\_computer\_vision\_TUM: Matlab homework of lecture "Computer Vision" (3D point reconstruction)

 *  /Snippets